nealef/docker/mediawiki/README.md

 * Point your browser at the host and proceed through the mediawiki configuration dialog

-* Place the resulting LocalSettings.php file somewhere accessible to the docker host
+* Place the resulting LocalSettings.php file somewhere accessible to the docker host.
+Make sure it is world readable.

 **Running**